neutron-sync/django-2fa/docs/api.md

 ## External App 2 Factor Auth

 Request 2nd factor process completetion.
-See [external apps](external-apps.md) for more information about using 2nd factor auth with external applications.
+See [external apps docs](external-apps.md) for more information about using 2nd factor auth with external applications.

 ### GET /2fa/request-use/<token>/